Jay Howell: Early years

+Career

+He was selected in the 31st Round of the 1976 Major League Baseball Draft.
+He was the last player selected and signed in that draft to play in the Major Leagues.

 Howell was a member of the Los Angeles Dodgers when they won the 1988 World Series.
 In the third game of the National League Championship Series against the New York Mets, Howell was ejected for having pine tar, an illegal substance, in his glove, though he said the only reason he used it was to get a better grip on the ball.
 He was suspended for three days, but it was shortened to two days.

 He was named to two American League All-Star Teams in 1985 and 1987 and the 1989 National League All-Star Team.

 He currently ranks 79th on the Major League Baseball Career Saves List (155) and 83rd on the Career Games Finished List (360).